metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ## Conclusion

 Time to celebrate?
 Yes!
-We were finally able to find the correct function to hook and make `accept` work the way want it to work in context of mirrord.
-Maybe someother functionality was broken when I worked on this, but everything was rectified in future refactors.
+We were finally able to find the correct function to hook and make `accept` work the way want it to work in the context of mirrord.
-Writing hooks is not easy, not only does it take an extensive amount of time but also a ton of research.
-Which is why we try to follow a [feature guide](https://mirrord.dev/docs/developer/new_feature/) which lets us work on new features/hooks based on real use cases and needs, such that we don't end up wasting time on something that wouldn't be required in the ages to come.
+Writing hooks is not easy - not only does it take an extensive amount of time, but also a ton of research.
+That's why we try to follow a [feature guide](https://mirrord.dev/docs/developer/new_feature/) which lets us work on new features/hooks based on real use cases and needs so that we don't end up wasting time on something that no one would actually use.

 Hope you enjoyed reading the post!
 Please feel free to reach out to me with feedback at [mehula@metalbear.co](mehula@metalbear.co)/[Discord](https://discord.com/invite/J5YSrStDKD), or provide any suggestions/open issues/PRs on our [website](https://github.com/metalbear-co/metalbear.co).